-(1) Euroapi is neither engaged in nor supports any forms of child labor.

-- (2) Employment of persons aged 15 or under the legal age for finishing compulsory schooling, is prohibited. - (3) No hazardous work can be performed by a person under the age of 18.
+- (1) EUROAPI is not engaged in and does not support any form of child labor; - (2) employment of persons under the age of 15 or under the legal age for finishing compulsory schooling is prohibited; and - (3) no hazardous work can be performed by a person under the age of 18.

 2.5.
-Commitments of the policy on the elimination of discrimination with respect to employment and occupation
+Elimination of discrimination in respect of employment and occupation

-Euroapi promotes diversity in the broadest sense possible: non-discrimination, equal opportunity, and respect for individuals.
+EUROAPI promotes diversity in the broadest sense possible: non-discrimination, equal opportunity and respect for individuals.

-We base our commitment on:
+This commitment is based on:

-- Non-discrimination, which is integrated in our Human Resources processes. - Equal treatment and equal opportunity for all. - Awareness and training for all employees relevant to their local environments and laws. - Updating policy orientations and priorities on a yearly basis. - An established procedure for employees to report complaints.
+- non-discrimination, which is integrated in our human resources processes; - equal treatment and equal opportunity for all; - awareness and training for all employees relevant to their local environments and laws; - updating policy orientations and priorities on a yearly basis; and - an established procedure for employees to report complaints.

-We prohibit all forms of discrimination and comply with international standards, national laws, and regulations in the field of human rights and labor law.
+We prohibit all forms of discrimination and comply with international standards, national laws and regulations in the field of human rights and labor law.

-Fostering a stimulating, creative and non-discriminatory workplace environment for all employees and contractors, while ensuring respect for diversity and personal dignity, is part of the Euroapi Code of Ethics.
+Fostering a stimulating, creative and non-discriminatory workplace environment for all employees and contractors, while ensuring respect for diversity and personal dignity, is part of the EUROAPI Code of Ethics.